cuenlueer/npxpy/docs/README.md

                 └──structure_0 (structure)
 ```
 ## [Documentation](heregoesthelink!)
-To see more functionalities and examples of npxpy, make sure to check the provided [documentation](heregoesthelink!).
+To view more functionalities and use case examples of npxpy, refer to the the provided [documentation](heregoesthelink!).

 ## License

-This project is licensed under the GNU Lesser General Public License v3.0 (LGPL-3.0) - see the [LICENSE](https://github.com/cuenlueer/nanoAPI/blob/main/LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/cuenlueer/nanoAPI/blob/main/LICENSE)
+file for details.\
+**TL;DR:** You may use, modify, and distribute this software freely, provided the license and copyright notice are included.
 ### What This Means for Users and Contributors

-- **Freedom to Use:** You are free to use this software in your projects, commercial or otherwise, as long as you comply with the LGPL-3.0 terms.
+- **Freedom to Use:** You are free to use this software in any project (commercial, personal, or otherwise) without

-- **Modifying the Library:** If you modify this library, you must distribute your modifications under the same LGPL-3.0 license.
-Your modifications must be documented, and the modified library must be available for users to access, use, and link against.

-- **Linking to Proprietary Code:** You can link this library with proprietary code, forming a combined work.
-The proprietary code will not be subject to the terms of LGPL, provided the LGPL library is not modified and is used as a dynamically linked module.

-- **Contribution and Distribution:** If you contribute to this project, your contributions will be under the same LGPL-3.0 license.
-If you distribute this library, either in original or modified form, you must do so under the LGPL-3.0, ensuring that recipients have access to the source code of the library and the rights to modify it.
+restrictions, as long as the MIT License terms are met.

+- **Modifications and Derivatives:** You may modify the code, create derivative works, and distribute them under any
+license of your choice.
+The only requirements are:
+  - Include the original MIT License and copyright notice with your distribution.
+  - Clearly state any significant changes made to the original code.
+- **Linking and Distribution:** You may link this software with proprietary code or other open-source projects without
+restrictions.
+No obligations apply to the proprietary components of your project.

+- **Contribution:** By contributing to this project, you agree that your contributions will be licensed under the
+MIT License.
+This ensures your changes remain freely usable by others under the same terms.

 For more details on your rights and responsibilities under this license, please review the [LICENSE](https://github.com/cuenlueer/nanoAPI/blob/main/LICENSE) file.